nofusscomputing/centurion_erp_migrated/docs/projects/django-template/permissions.md

 The workflow is conducted as part of the view and has the following flow:

 1. Checks if user is member of organization the object the action is being performed on.
+Will also return true if the object has field `is_global` set to `true`.

 1. Fetches all teams the user is part of.